renantoka/renantoka/README.md

 Welcome to my profile, be my guest. <br>
 Everybody calls me **Toka**, but my real name is **Renan Tokashiki**.

-- Currently working at Apllos as Software develor **Full-stack Development**.
+- Currently working at Apllos as Software developer **Full-stack Development**.

 - My free time activities are playing **FPS** and **Puzzle games**, and streaming *sometimes*.
 (I do prefer co-op/multiplayer games instead of single player).